shawncplus/phpcomplete.vim/README.md

 **let g:phpcomplete\_relax\_static\_constraint = 1/0  [default 0]** <br>
 Enables completion for non-static methods when completing for static context (`::`).
-This generates `E_STRICT` level warning, but php calls these methods nontheless.
+This generates `E_STRICT` level warning, but php calls these methods nonetheless.

 **let g:phpcomplete\_complete\_for\_unknown\_classes = 1/0 [default 0]** <br>
 Enables completion of variables and functions in "everything under the sun" fashion